ncatanoc/redes_algarve/README.md

+# Week 4 - Introduction to Security

+1. Basics on security

+2. Safety and security in the IP layer

+3. NAT and IP addresses

+4. Man-in-the-middle (MITM) attacks.

+## Readings

+1. K&R (Chapters 8.1)

-# Week 4 - ARP and DHCP
+# Week 5 - ARP and DHCP

 1. Introduction to ARP and DHCP